 - you want to have a product design chat or pair programming session — I love collaborating with people, so definitely let me know!

-Twitter interface: I like Twitter because sometimes people say smart, interesting things there.
+Twitter interface: (Done but unpublished) I like Twitter because sometimes people say smart, interesting things there.
 But I don’t how little control I have over the main interaction — my “feed” is filled retweets, other people’s favorites, and snippets of contextless threaded conversation.
 How could I design an interface and sorting algorithms to enable the interactions I want out of Twitter (and even other platforms like Reddit):

 - never missing the high-value, infrequent tweets of makers in the deluge of talkers/commentators (who I nonetheless want to roughly keep up with)